xToken/DAK/Readme.txt

 This collection of plugins (and loader) make up what I started calling the DAK (Duck Admin Kit?)

 DAKLoader.lua would need to be called instead of Server.lua in your game_setup.xml file.
 Alternatively you can setup a mod that starts DAKLoader.lua.

-Generally lua files will not need to be edited (hopefully), but depending on your server hosting setup there is one main standout.
-Due to the way NS2 currently loads/saves files, many servers operators with servers hosted by GSP's will not have access to APPDATA, which is where NS2 loads files from.
-Because of this, there is a kCheckGameDirectory variable in the DAKLoader.lua file.
-Changing this to true will have the mod check the game directory for the DAKConfig.json file, DAKServerAdmin.json file, the mapcycle.txt, and the ReservedPlayers.json files.
-Note that the DAKSettings.json file will still be stored in appdata, as the game prevents writing to files in the game directory.
+Since B220, server admin files are loaded all from the same directory - YAY - makes this alot easier.

+Simply set the -config_path on the server command line, and place the DAK config files there, DAKConfig.json
+DAKServerAdmin.json
+ReservedPlayers.json
+The DAKSettings.json file will also be created here as necessary.

 This mod now attempts to override the default admin system completely, and uses a different ServerAdmin.json file to accomplish this best.
 You will get messages about not having access to commands, but this can also corrected by removing/commenting the line below: